dmbarbour/wikilon/docs/NetworkModel.md

 * a *global* part, uniquely naming an AVM in the global network
 * a *local* part, for secure routing and context within the AVM

-The *context* is the unforgeable element of our capabilities.

-An outgoing message will then have at least a capability to indicate its destination, and content to carry information.
-In addition, we may need some information to properly handle failure conditions and message pipelining.
+The local part becomes the only unforgeable element of our capabilities.
+The global part doesn't need to be secure against observation or tampering, and indeed *must* be accessible to any network implementation.
+However, our global name should provide another form of security, guarding against man-in-the-middle attacks.

 #### Global Addressing